albanie/collaborative-experts/misc/datasets/didemo/README.md

 **Tar contents**

 A list of the contents of the tar file are given in [tar_include.txt](tar_include.txt).
-The gzipped form of the file is 2.1 GiB.
+The gzipped form of the file is <TODO> GiB.

 ### References: